38th Golden Rooster Awards

-The 38th Golden Rooster Awards ceremony will be held in Xiamen, Fujian, China, from November 11 to November 15 in 2025.
+The 38th Golden Rooster Awards ceremony was held in Xiamen, Fujian, China, from November 11 to November 15, 2025.
 It coincides with the 120th anniversary of Chinese cinema, featuring special forums, retrospectives, and cultural activities.

 The 38th Golden Rooster Awards include 20 categories, covering Best Feature Film, Best Director, Best Actor/ Actress, and technical achievements.
 A total of 212 eligible films were evaluated, with nominations based on works released between 1 July 2024, and 30 June 2025.
 The Volunteers: The Battle of Life and Death and Her Story received the most nominations, with a total of seven.